 Willow moss (Fontinalis Antipyretica) is a great vivarium plant to have in aquatic enclosures.
 Its ability to absorb minerals, tolerate lower temperatures as well as low light requirements, are all reasons to consider using it in a vivarium.
-The pleasing look of this moss is great for adding diversity to underwater settings and its close resemblance to other more familiar mosses make it an easy transitional plant to pair with others.
+The pleasing look of this moss is great for adding diversity to underwater settings and its close resemblance to other more familiar mosses makes it an easy transitional plant to pair with others.
 The caretaking for this plant is minimal, making it a wonderful plant to have in any level expertises possessions.

 What Is Willow Moss?